dasha-samples/dasha-doc-examples/Integrations/Voice-For-External-Web-Chat/README.md

 ## Running the demo

-1. start server.
-You have two options here:
-   - run `npm start` or `npm run voice` to start server for web text chat supported *with voice* provided by Dasha
+1. start server: run `npm start` to start server
-   - run `npm run no-voice` to start server with web text chat only
 2. goto `http://localhost:8080/` in browser
 3. open chatbox
 4. enable microphone (if you started voice chat)

-Both `npm run voice` and `npm run no-voice` provide the same dialogue provided by mocked external service. -->
+5. talk to Dasha